sga-noud/adaptive-mushroom/README.md

               }
 ```
 8. Click on `Save` and then `X`.
 If you left in comments, they won't be saved, but that's ok.
-9. You should now have a title and a navigation menu on the left of the screen for tablet/desktop and on the bottom of the screen for mobile (please note that the bottom navigation footer needs more content to stay at the bottom of the page).
+9. You should now have a title and a navigation menu on the left of the screen for tablet/desktop and on the bottom of the screen for mobile. *Please note that the bottom navigation footer needs more content to stay at the bottom of the page.*
 10. Edit the view in the UI to change its visibility.

 ### 4. Configuring the other cards and views
 Now it's time to start adding cards to your dashboard as you wish!
 I find it easiest to use vertical stacks to organize my layout.
-To place them in a specific area of the layout, add the following code to a vertical stack (or any card):
+To place them in a specific `grid-area` of the layout, add the following code to a vertical stack (or any card):
 ```yaml
 type: vertical-stack
 cards: